BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **ARMY BONUS**

-"Any man who wants to give their last, follow me!" — Bard the Bowman's Stand Fast! will affect other Lake- town Hero models.
+"Any man who wants to give their last, follow me!" â€” Bard the Bowman's Stand Fast! will affect other Lake- town Hero models.
 Additionally, Bard the Bowman's Saviour of Lake-town special rule has its range increased to 12" instead of 6".

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image81.jpeg)